 In high school, it’s easy to act like everything is below you.
 Being nerdy and into stuff isn’t cool.
 When you get to college, it’s okay to be excited about stuff!
 You can absolutely be passionate about things, and you should be!
 College is a chance to find things you love and become passionate about them, not act like you’re too cool to care.

 Senior year, it seems like your classes are designed to be a total drag.
 Sometimes it feels like you aren’t really learning anything at all.
 In college, you’re taking classes that directly apply to your future career, and that’s pretty cool.
-Plus, you’re paying a butt ton of money to be there, so you better show up and care!
+Plus, you (or your parents) are paying a ton of money to be there, so you better show up and care about it!

 Being closed off to new things

 When you’ve been in the same school system for 12 years, it’s easy to close yourself off and stick with the people you like and the things you enjoy.
 There’s rarely a reason to try something new.
-Let go of this, and get used to leaving your comfort zone.
-You will want to try tons of new things and meet a lot of new people when you go to college – don’t automatically turn things away.
+Let that go! eave your comfort zone!
+I promise it will lead you to amazing results.
+You will want to try tons of new things and meet a lot of new people when you go to college – don’t automatically turn things away because the old you would have said no.

 Being rude to your parents/siblings